DamonCharlesRoberts/SimpleDarkJS/README.md

 ## Installing

-If you have not used Quarto, I recommend going to the organizations's site to learn some of the basics as well as getting set up. you can do so by going to their [official documentation.](https://quarto.org/)
+If you have not used Quarto, I recommend going to the organizations's site to learn some of the basics as well as getting set up.
+You can do so by going to their [official documentation.](https://quarto.org/)

 ```bash
 quarto use template DamonCharlesRoberts/SimpleDarkJS